Washi1337/ctf-writeups/Miscellaneous/tuts4you/ClumsyVM/README.md

 }
 ```

 The first method prepares the initial state of the virtual machine by importing a long bit string of 36bit integers into an array.
 From now on, we will be calling this chunk of memory `VMMemory`.
-Interestingly to note is that it seems that the `VMMemory` type is actually initialized with very similar of not the same chunk of memory, which is then overrided by a method which I called `ImportMemory`:
+Interestingly to note is that it seems that the `VMMemory` type is actually initialized with very similar if not the same chunk of memory, which is then overrided by a method which I called `ImportMemory`:

 ```csharp
 public class VMMemory